 iMetros is launching its Millennial Homes project, a unique high-tech housing design throughout the United States starting from California.
-After successfully delivering future-ready Zero Net Energy Homes, compliant with highest engineering requirements in California, iMetros will expand to other metropolitan cities in the US and North America
+After successfully delivering Zero Net Energy Homes, compliant with the highest engineering requirements in California, iMetros will expand to other metropolitan areas in the United States.

-We will be developing these single-family residences, known as The Millennial Homes that are 1200 sqft (with two bedrooms + two and one-half bathrooms + one-car garage, convertible to living space as per the local codes) with the third bedroom, and bathroom extension, which could be added at a later time (pending local approvals).
+We will be developing these single-family residences, known as Millennial Homes that are 1200 sqft (with two bedrooms + two and one-half bathrooms + one-car garage) and 1500 sqft (with three bedrooms + two and one-half bathrooms + one-car garage).
+Both models offer a two cars width driveway.

 Precisely calculated Solar panel energy according to their local energy usage calculation

 All IoT (Internet of Things) Smart lighting fixtures and appliances

 Radiant heating and cooling systems, including dehumidifiers and clean energy efficient air systems

 Special glossy flooring on all floors that are stain and scratch resistance with the different designer color selection